Hire in United Arab Emirates

 - basic salary for the hours worked plus additional compensation equal to 50% of that salary

-Timesheets and Record Keeping
+Timesheets and Record Keeping in UAE

 Employers that employ at least five workers must keep a file for each worker, stating their name, occupation, age, nationality, address, marital status, date of employment, wages, any adjustments of wages, disciplinary sanctions penalties imposed if any, occupational injuries and diseases sustained and the date of and reasons for termination of employment.
 The file must include a leave card, which records annual leave, sick leave and other leave taken.